 3. Water a couple of house plants.

-All day and occasional overnight absence is perfectly fine. + More info
+All day and occasional overnight absence is perfectly fine.
+We ask that you do not have visitors however. + More info